kahsay-GT/kahsay-GT/README.md

 ---

 🏆 **PHP SDK Challenge Winner** at Safaricom (April 2025)
-I built an awesome PHP SDK for M-PESA, making mobile payments seamless for devs.
+I built an awesome PHP SDK for M-PESA, making web payments seamless for devs.
 Check it out [here](https://github.com/kahsay/mpesa-sdk-php)!

 💻 **What I Do**
 - Full Stack Dev with a love for PHP, Vue.js, and Tailwind CSS.